Kara Winger: World championships

+In 2022, Winger initially announced she would be retiring after this season making this year's World Championships her last major international event in her career.
+In the qualifier round, Winger threw 61.3 m for fourth in the standings.
+On her final throw in the finals, she managed 64.05 m for second place.
+It was the first ever medal earned by an American in the women's javelin at the World Championships.

 Personal life

 Winger was born in Seattle, Washington in 1986, the daughter of Bruce and Rona Patterson.
 She went to Alki Middle School and is a 2004 graduate of Skyview High School in Vancouver, Washington.
 She attended Purdue University and graduated in 2009, majoring in nutrition, fitness and health.
 She lives with fellow athlete Russell Winger, whom she married in September 2014.